-My primary research projects ask how the parser navigates and represents sentential structure in real-time upon encountering an ambiguous string in the context of certain other linguistic and extra-linguistic information.
+My research programme asks how the parser navigates and represents sentential structure in real time upon encountering an ambiguous string in the context of certain other linguistic and extra-linguistic information.
 In other words, how do we use contextual information or world knowledge during parsing?

 As a spin-off of this topic, I am also examining the possibility of a multidimensional “gender space” in which gender identities and personal names might be mapped.
 The objective of this is to provide more accurate and inclusive tools to researchers looking to examine the effects of linguistic behavior as a function of gender identity (e.g., one’s own identity or the encoding of another individual’s identity).